 Applicants are required to have completed the prerequisite courses listed below and have achieved a minimum grade of B (72%) or equivalent in each course.
-In order to be considered for admission, applicants must complete their prerequisite courses by December 31 immediately prior to the application deadline.
+In order to be considered for admission, applicants must complete their prerequisite courses by December 31.
 Final official transcripts that include all completed prerequisite courses must be submitted by the application deadline.
 Applications will not be considered if final grades for prerequisite courses are not submitted before the deadline.

 A minimum grade of B (72%) or equivalent is required in each prerequisite course.
 Applicants are required to have completed all of the following prerequisites:

 - Human Physiology - 6 credits in Human Physiology.
 A two term/full-year 6 credits course in Human Physiology or two 3 credit courses, one in Basic Physiology and one in Advanced Physiology.

 - Topics covered in prerequisite: Courses that are categorized as basic physiology courses are introductory courses solely based on human physiology and contain the following topics: properties of the living cell; neural, muscular, cardiovascular, respiratory, gastrointestinal, renal and endocrine systems; metabolism, reproduction and homeostasis.
 Courses that are categorized as advanced physiology courses are higher level physiology courses that cover topics in more detail, for example any course in exercise physiology.